Jump to:Page Content

 The application process for the PhD in Public Policy is handled through the Graduate School of Arts and Sciences Office of Admissions.
 Please visit their site for deadlines, additional information, and the link to the online application.
 All admissions materials should be sent to the Graduate School of Arts and Sciences Office of Admissions (not to the Harvard Kennedy School).

-Any specific questions regarding the PhD in Public Policy should be directed to the Director of Doctoral Programs.
-Applicants do not need to find an advisor from the HKS faculty before admission.
-All admitted students will receive an initial advisor after admission.
+Questions regarding the PhD in Public Policy should be directed to the Director of Doctoral Programs.
+All admitted students will receive an advisor after admission.
 We do not conduct interviews.

 Required quantitative preparation for the PhD in Public Policy includes: